Awake on the Page: Landscape, Character, and the Fiction of Elsewhere

 Specifically, we explore how to:

 Each week, students will come together in a supportive, engaged space to apply these techniques to new work or works-in-progress.
 No prior workshop experience is required.
 Enrollment will be capped at 15, and sessions will be recorded so students can view or review at their own pace.
 Tuition includes a brief, optional one-on-one workshop consultation, designed to help clarify a specific craft question or offer feedback on up to two pages of a work-in-progress.
-Sessions will be recorded so students can view or review on their own schedule.
-Tuition includes a brief, optional one-on-one workshop consultation, designed to help clarify a specific craft question or offer feedback on up to two pages of a work-in-progress.
 (For price information on deeper manuscript feedback, developmental editing, or ongoing private consultation, feel free to reach out through my Contact page for details.)

-Led by novelist Jennifer Cody Epstein, the course will also include conversations with two extraordinary writers—Jennifer Egan and Christina Baker Kline—who will speak about their approaches to process, research, and craft, and answer questions.
+Led by Edgar-nominated novelist Jennifer Cody Epstein, the course will also include conversations with two extraordinary writers—Jamie Ford and Colson Whitehead—who will speak about their approaches to process, research, and craft, and answer questions.

 Join us!